aboutflash/BattleShips/README.md

 - Create scenes to represent the different menu and battle states.
 (Useful to explain *compartmentation*)
 - Separate logic and views better.
 (Useful to explain *MVC* paradigm)
 - Create different types of battle ships.
 (Useful to explain *interfaces* and *factory pattern*)
+- Extract game mechanic constants into central class for better tweaking.